Simulation of quantum computation with magic states via Jordan-Wigner transformations: Discussion

 \section{Discussion}

-In this work, we presented a novel quasiprobability representation of quantum computation with magic states based on generalized Jordan-Wigner transformations.
+In this work, we presented a new quasiprobability representation for quantum computation with magic states based on generalized Jordan-Wigner transformations.
 We demonstrated that this representation has efficiently computable update rules with respect to Clifford gates and Pauli measurements.
 Moreover, it extends previous representations including those based on quasiprobabilistic decompositions in projectors onto stabilizer states~\cite{HowardCampbell2017}, and the CNC construction~\cite{RaussendorfZurel2020}.
-By leveraging this new construction we can efficiently simulate magic state quantum circuits on a larger class of input states than was previously known, thus pushing back the boundary between efficiently classically simulable, and potentially advantageous quantum circuits.
+Using this new construction, we can efficiently simulate magic state quantum circuits on a larger class of input states than was previously known, thus pushing back the boundary between efficiently classically simulable and potentially advantageous quantum circuits.

 This model has a close connection to the probabilistic model of quantum computation based on the $\Lambda$ polytopes.
-Namely, for each number $n$ of qubits, it defines a new polytope contained inside of the $\Lambda$ polytope which shares some vertices with the $\Lambda$ polytope.
-These vertices include the previously known CNC vertices~\cite{RaussendorfZurel2020,ZurelRaussendorf2020,Heimendahl2019}, as well as some new infinite families of vertices as shown by Theorem~\ref{Theorem:NewLineGraphVertices}.
+Namely, for each number $n$ of qubits, it defines a new polytope contained inside the $\Lambda$ polytope with some shared vertices.
+These vertices include the previously known CNC vertices~\cite{RaussendorfZurel2020,ZurelRaussendorf2020,Heimendahl2019}, as well as some new infinite families of vertices, as shown by Theorem~\ref{Theorem:NewLineGraphVertices}.

 \paragraph*{Outlook.} Our results provide several avenues for future research.
 One possible direction is to look for more families of vertices of the $\Lambda$ polytopes which also have the line graph structure like those described in Theorem~\ref{Theorem:NewLineGraphVertices}.